Local SEO and Google Business Profile — How to Dominate Local Search Results

 - Local authorities — businesses with strong local E-E-A-T (media mentions, awards, history) are preferred

-Local SEO is not rocket science — it is systematic work:
+Local SEO is not rocket science — it is systematic work, done consistently for longer than feels comfortable at first:

 - Set up and optimize Google Business Profile — this is the foundation